dotlang/language/doc/RFE.md

 N - Literals can and should be castable to named types.
 Because:
 `test = fn(x:int -> PlusFunc) { fn(y:int -> int) { y + x } }`

-? - Use protothreads for lightweight threads implementation

-? - Everything is a file
-Use this for stdio, sockets, ... inspire from linux Kernel

-? - Builtin support for testing and doc